Logg-y/aomr-advanced-tooltips/notes.md

 # TODO

-godpowerblockradius on great flood protounit
+ship counter triangle may not be obvious oracles seem to actually count off-map tiles? godpowerblockradius on great flood protounit
+hunt: max norse favor

 Isis monument shield should get bigger with empower Promethean offspring don't refund res for kronos